 Consolidated Appropriations Act

 The bill contains measures to address climate change, such as limiting the use of a potent greenhouse gas in refrigerants and extending tax incentives for wind and solar energy.
-The bill provides USD 1.4 trillion to fund the government through September 2021 as well as a 900 billion USD coronavirus aid package.
+The bill provides USD 1.4 trillion to fund the US government through September 2021 as well as a USD 900 billion coronavirus aid package.
 Energy provisions contained in the bill include:

 - extending the 26% investment tax credit for solar systems on residential and commercial through 2023 and then continuing with the phasedown to 22% in 2024 and 10% in 2025